Answers: Just what every young parent needs.

-Yes, if the child was adopted by a Rhode Island resident, the parent or guardian may complete the CollegeBoundbaby Authorization Form to receive the $100 grant.
+Yes, an adopted child of any age is eligible for the CollegeBoundbaby grant.
+If the child was adopted by a Rhode Island resident, the parent or guardian may complete the CollegeBoundbaby Authorization Form to receive the $100 grant.
 The parent or guardian must submit a copy of the adoption decree and it must be provided within one year of the adoption.
 Call 401-574-9144 for more information.

 CollegeBound Saver and CollegeBound 529 are the two 529 College Savings Plans administered by the state of Rhode Island.
 A 529 plan is a tax-advantaged investment vehicle that helps families save for college.
-The name 529 refers to the Internal Revenue Code section that discusses this type of college savings tool.
 CollegeBound Saver is a direct-sold program in which you may enroll individually, while CollegeBound 529 is an advisor-sold program in which you may enroll through a financial advisor.
-Money saved in Rhode Island's 529 college savings programs can be used at any eligible, accredited college, university, vocational or trade school.
+Money saved in Rhode Island's 529 college savings programs can be used at any eligible college, university, vocational or trade school.
 Benefits include no contribution minimums, tax-free earnings growth, an annual RI state tax deduction (for contributions up to $500 for single filers and up to $1,000 for married couples filing jointly)1, no annual account fee and a wide range of investment options.
 The Office of the Rhode Island General Treasurer oversees CollegeBound Saver and CollegeBound 529.

 Yes, you are still eligible!
 The CollegeBoundbaby program is a great first step in supporting a child's higher education savings.
 You do not need to make any further contributions in order to receive the grant.
 When you are ready, we encourage families to open up an individual CollegeBound Saver or CollegeBound 529 account and contribute to their child's education.